sdesilva26/docker-spark/README.md

 12. Spin-up a spark_submit container
     ```
-    docker run -it --name spark-submit --network spark-net -p 4040:4040 sdesilva26/spark_submit:latest sh
+    docker run -it --name spark-submit --network spark-net -p 4040:4040 sdesilva26/spark_submit bash
     ```

     This container will act as our driver node, i.e. from where the main() method of your programs will run.

-13. From within the container navigate to the spark bin directory and jump into a scala shall using
+13. From within the container jump into a scala shall using
     ```
+    $SPARK_HOME/bin/spark-shell --conf spark.executor.memory=2G --conf spark.executor.cores=1
-    ./spark-shell --master spark://spark-master:7077
+    --master spark://spark-master:7077
     ```

-    This command connects the driver to the cluster by specifying the address of the master node.
+    This command connects the driver to the cluster by specifying the address of the master node .
+Notice the name of the container running the spark master node is used (i.e. "spark-master" in the above command) to specify the IP address of the master node.
+The two --conf flags specify how many cores an executor on the cluster should get and how much memory each executor should get.
+See the later section on Spark tuning for more info on the difference between spark workers and executors.

 14. If the driver connects successfully go to http://localhost:4040 to check the driver web UI.
 15. Run an example spark job by typing in the scala shell
     ```
     val myRange = spark.range(10000).toDF("number")

-    val divisBY2 = myRange.where("number % 2 = 0")
+    val divisBy2 = myRange.where("number % 2 = 0")

     divisBy2.count()
     ```